 Unlike a lot of cocktail towns, Los Angeles is not beholden to any traditions.
-From the early days of Hollywood to the more recent craft cocktail renaissance, LA has become the place for daring drinking thanks to this freedom and out-of-the-box thinking.
-Here now are the 19 essential cocktail bars in Los Angeles.Read More
+From the early days of Hollywood to the more recent craft cocktail renaissance, LA is the place for daring drinking in part to this freedom and out-of-the-box thinking.
+Here now are the 20 essential cocktail bars in Los Angeles.Read More

 Tonga Hut, LA’s oldest tiki bar, has been around since Trader Vic and Don the Beachcomber were still fighting over who made the first mai tai.
-Fifty-eight years later, the drinks are still sweet and potent.
-Drinkers who want to get their name on the wall need to drink 78 cocktails off the bar’s Grog Log within a year.
+The drinks are still sweet and potent nearly 60 years later.
+Drinkers who want to get their name on the wall need to drink 78 cocktails from the bar’s Grog Log within a year.

 The Roger Room

-When on La Cienega Boulevard in West Hollywood and one desires a drink without any of the fussiness of dress codes and velvet ropes, come here.
-A dark circus-themed bar with craft cocktails that go down way too easy, it's the ideal venue for hanging out with the crew or solo drinking.
+When on La Cienega Boulevard in West Hollywood and desiring a drink without the fussiness of dress codes and velvet ropes — come here.
+A dark circus-themed bar with craft cocktails that go down way too easily, the Roger Room is the ideal venue for hanging out with the crew or drinking solo.

 The Normandie Club

-This Koreatown bar by Pouring With Heart is a favorite bartenders’ hang.
-The cocktail menu not only offers new favorite versions of classic cocktails but a handpicked spirits list and drinks using whatever ingredient the bar staff is currently obsessed with.
+This Koreatown bar by Pouring With Heart is a favorite among bartenders.
+The cocktail menu offers new versions of classics and handpicked spirits and drinks using ingredients the bar staff is currently obsessed with.
+On Friday and Saturday nights, the former Walker Inn space in the back turns into a disco ball-decked-out nightclub with live DJs and cocktails on tap to sate dance-induced thirst.

 For a bar hidden in the back of Cole’s and not even marked with a sign, the Varnish is well known.
 The collaboration of the late legendary barman Sasha Petraske, Eric Alperin, and Cedd Moses won Tales of the Cocktail Spirited Award for Best American Bar, as well the title of one of the 50 best bars in the world.
 Duck in here for a classic cocktail and find out why.